hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 within the current date range that has been loaded and looked at, then the results may not give the full picture, depending on how one looks at things.

+NOTE: Currently, by default it duplicates the respective last valid data for holidays (including weekends).
+So there will be some variation wrt measures/data which depends on historic data. [[[ One can change this behavior by setting appropriate variable in datasrc module.
+However other logics like rolling ops etc dont account for differences due to this.]]]

 A sample session could involve

    edb.fetch(2013, 2021)